orcfax/docs/docs/orcfax-solution/publication-models.md

-By providing integrators the ability to choose the publication model, Orcfax will enable dApps to increase flexibility and cost efficiency by choosing how best to receive their data: hourly, daily or when there’s a real-time requirement for the data.
+By providing integrators the ability to choose the publication model, Orcfax will enable dApps to increase flexibility and cost efficiency by choosing how best to receive their data: hourly, daily or when there's a real-time requirement for the data.

 ## The heartbeat publication model